Excellent Sources of Information On Lewy Body Dementia

 Tips & Tricks for Dealing with Difficult Behaviours

 Creative Techniques for Talking to a Loved One With Dementia is about “validating” and “redirecting” and how to cope with difficult behaviours.
 This is a commercial website, but a simple, clear and worthwhile read, nevertheless.

 How to Recognize Pain

 It is exceptionally difficult to recognize when a person is in pain if you cannot understand them, or if they have difficulty communicating.
 This is very common in Lewy, and a great resource is Parkinson’s Australia’s Abbey Pain Scale, a simple printable checklist for symptoms and cues to help diagnose pain in persons with dementia.

-They also have a great, short article on the subject of pain, using visual cues including: grimacing or pained facial expressions; reluctance to move a body part; moaning; increased heart rate and blood pressure; unusual or extensive sweating; disrupted sleep patterns; lethargy; decreased appetite; behaviours like irritation, anger or confusion.
+They also had a great guide on the subject of pain, using visual cues including: grimacing or pained facial expressions; reluctance to move a body part; moaning; increased heart rate and blood pressure; unusual or extensive sweating; disrupted sleep patterns; lethargy; decreased appetite; behaviours like irritation, anger or confusion.

 Dancing With Parkinson’s is an exceptional program that was started in Toronto, and which is likely to expand.
 Whether you are able to stand or not, it is a great dance group that celebrates movement in whatever way you can move.
 There are participants who are profoundly disabled and still participate.
 It’s a fantastic, structured hour which provides exceptional benefit!
 And if you can’t get to one of the classes, but you can get to a dance or exercise class of any type, do it!
 It gets the oxygenated blood flowing to your brain and that brings myriad benefits.